aexoden/edge/README.md

 By default, this is set to nil, which will cause the script to choose a random route for its runs.
 You can also set this to any valid route to do only runs of that particular route.
-The only currently supported route is no64-excalbur.
+Currently supported routes are no64-excalbur, no64-rosa, and paladin.
+The route name should be surrounded by double quotation marks.

 ### ENCOUNTER_SEED